Medieval Serbian literature: Development

+The oldest known original work to date of Serbian medieval literature is the Legend of Vladimir and Kosara, created in the Serbian state of Duklja in the 11th century.
+Surviving only in excerpts and in Latin translation, it is both a love story and a heroic song about the righteous Prince Vladimir, executed unjustly in 1016 in consequence of a struggle for the throne.
+Thus between the 11th and 13th century, the foundations of independent Serbian literature were formed, resulting in the creation of the Old Serbian Vita (hagiographies).

+In this period, the direction and character of literature was built with an elementary system of genres in its main guidelines, with a selected and modified literary language.

 Only with the works of Saint Sava and the development of the autocephalous Serbian church did the Serbian literature receive the content that would make it an equal and active participant in the literary life of the Orthodox Slavic world.
-Also, we must not ignore the role that the Serbian Chancellery in Dubrovnik (Ragusa) played in the history of Serbian Cyrillic.
+In the same time, the Serbian Chancellery in Dubrovnik (Ragusa) played an important role in the development of Serbian practical literacy and Serbian Cyrillic alphabet.
 Hence, the 13th century was not only the new but main stage in the constitution of Serbian medieval literature.

 This stage ended sometime prior to the end of the century, with the ultimate standardization of the Serbian orthography in literacy and completing the creation of the main genres of the period: the Hagiography (žitije) and Divine Service (služba).
 The main literary centers of the early Nemanjić state were finally established by the end of the 13th century: Hilandar, Studenica, Žiča, Mileševa, Peć; in which the supply of Old Slavic general literature was filled with works of Serbian, domestic literary workshops.